Skip to main content

 The Commission has identified an initial list of multi-country projects.
 This list includes areas for investment such as data infrastructure, low-power processors, 5G communication, high-performance computing, secure quantum communication, public administration, blockchain, digital innovation hubs, digital skills and cybersecurity.

-A first status report on the MCPs was published in September 2023
+A second status report on the multi-country projects was published in July 2024.

 Digital rights and principles